PalakAgrahari/Customer-Management-Real-Time-Data-Processing/README.md

 # Customer Management: Empowering Businesses with Real-Time Data Processing

+The Customer API is a RESTful web service that provides endpoints for managing customer data.
+This API allows users to retrieve, add, update customer records.
+It is designed to be efficient, secure, and scalable, making it suitable for various applications.
+There are various methods to retrieve records like from clientId or CustomerId.
-A full-stack, event-driven Customer Management System designed to handle real-time customer data efficiently.
-The application exposes RESTful APIs for customer operations, processes events asynchronously using Kafka, and leverages Redis caching for high-performance data access, along with a modern React frontend.
+It processes events asynchronously using Kafka, and leverages Redis caching for high-performance data access, and has a React based frontend for interactive user experience.

 ---